 Another way to get roadside assistance is through memberships from auto clubs such as AAA, National General Motor Club, or Good Sam Club.
 These clubs typically offer it as a benefit of being a member.
 Auto clubs normally offer membership levels, and each level comes with further benefits.

 Motor club pricing will vary based on what state you live in.
-Club memberships tend to be pricier than other ways of acquiring roadside assistance.
+Club memberships tend to be pricier.
 This is because they often offer premium benefits, discounts, and services, including a breakdown assistance program and much more.

 An auto club plan follows you as a member, whether you’re the driver or a passenger.
-As with a phone company, you’ll need to make sure that you’re with the car if you dial for help.
+As with a phone company, you’ll need to make sure that when you dial for help you’re with the car.

 Do You Need Roadside Assistance?